jpetso/versioncontrol_hg/README.txt

   email to the world.
 It is unknown if, when we give versioncontrol the ability to lookup uids based on emails, these emails will be suppressed from public view.

+- versioncontrol_hg_ensure_branch() automatically creates a branch if it doesn't exist; it might be helpful (esp. for VCSs that use repository wide branches) if there was a hook attached to it.

 STRUCTURE
 ---------